AbhishekMhatre55/COVID19PAS/README.md

 This repository uses [dataflows](https://github.com/datahq/dataflows) to process and normalize the data.

-You first need to install the dependencies:
+You first need to install the dependencies :

 ```
 pip install -r scripts/requirements.txt